 Homestead High School offers extensive academic and extracurricular experiences to ensure high levels of learning for all students.
 Homestead’s ability to offer such opportunities is supported in large part by the Homestead staff and community.
-Located in the heart of Silicon Valley, Homestead High School serves nearly 2,440 students from Sunnyvale, Cupertino and Los Altos.
+Located in the heart of Silicon Valley, Homestead High School serves approximately 2,200 students from Sunnyvale, Cupertino and Los Altos.
 The community’s diversity is reflected by Homestead High School’s student population through a blend of ethnicities, cultures, socioeconomic and academic backgrounds.
 What is particularly impressive is the sense of community one feels when stepping onto the Homestead campus.
 Providing college preparatory education for all students provides staff the welcome challenge of meeting these diverse needs.

 Having completed the Western Association of Schools and Colleges (WASC) endorsement process in 2018, Homestead High School is proud to include a six-year accreditation in its list of accomplishments.
 The Homestead staff and community remain committed to meeting the academic and nonacademic needs of all students, as is reflected in our WASC Action Plan and School Goals.
 We continue to develop strategies and resources, which will better prepare students who struggle academically.